bkleinen/bkleinen.github.io/classes/ss2020/info2/labs/lab-01.md

 4. Otto has a booking he wants to cancel.

 ### 3. Tooling: Dip a toe into IntelliJ
 Download IntelliJ from https://www.jetbrains.com/idea/ and install it.
 Create a first project with one class that prints out "Hello" on the command line, or does something else.
 Add a main() method.
 Add an unit test class and a test, and make sure you know how to run both the main() method as well as the unit test in IntelliJ.
-[These tutorial videos](https://www.jetbrains.com/idea/documentation/) can be of help.
+* [These tutorial videos](https://www.jetbrains.com/idea/documentation/) can be of help.
+* And you can also find information on installing, creating projects, adding unit tests and much more at [the IntelliJ documentation](https://www.jetbrains.com/help/idea/installation-guide.html).

 ## Lab Report / What to turn in
 All info on the lab reports can be found on the [Labs](labs) page.